felipe-luckemeyer/move-it-web/README.md

 ### Productivity

-Control how much remains of your productivity time
+Control how much remains of your productivity time!

 ![](/public/readme/moveit-produtivity.png)

 ### Rest and Challenges

-Know when is time to rest and complete challenges
+Know when is time to rest and complete challenges!

 ![](/public/readme/moveit-rest.png)

 ### Gamefication

-Gamefication for turn this process coolest
+Gamefication for turn this process coolest!

 ![](/public/readme/moveit-challenge.png)